 Abhishek Bachchan shares his views on brand endorsement and celebrity endorsement in an exclusive Q&A with exchange4media.

-As a brand ambassador, what’s the relationship that you share with the
+As a brand ambassador, what’s the relationship that you share with the brand you endorse?

 When you agree to endorse a brand, what are the few things that you consider before signing?